 The bee’s legs softly tickle the bare skin of Sherlock’s arm.
 He watches the small insect crawl industriously from his wrist to the rolled-up fabric of his shirt-sleeve near his elbow.
 Perhaps, he muses, it is attracted to the thin layer of salt on his skin, the result of his bicycle ride in the noon heat.
 Having reached the cloth, the bee turns, wandering in the opposite direction until, suddenly, it halts and takes off, buzzing away to join its companions in the meadow.

 Sherlock props himself up on one elbow and uses his other hand to shield his eyes from the sun.
 Through the gently swaying grasses and wildflowers (scabiosa, galium, malva, cirsium, serratula …) he can see the beehives near the edge of a line of oaks and ash-trees.
 The hives are busy, now that summer seems to have decided that a return is worthwhile after all.
-Today, the 31st of August, is the first day of sunshine after a mostly miserable, wet and cold month which felt more like early autumn than what August is supposed to be like, even in England.
-But today summer reigns with a vengeance: high temperatures, bright sunshine, the smell of ripe fruits and of flowers, and the chirping of crickets and hum and buzz of bees.
+Today, the 31st of August, is the first day of sunshine after a mostly miserable, wet and cold month which felt more like early autumn than what August is supposed to be, even in England.
+But today summer reigns with a vengeance: high temperatures, bright sunshine, the smell of ripe fruit and of flowers, the chirping of crickets and hum and buzz of bees.

 Not that Sherlock would have had much opportunity to enjoy a sunny month of August, had there been one.
 He flops onto his back into the fragrant grass, his arm loosely resting over his eyes to avoid the sting of the sun.
 He has to be careful not to get sunburned.
 His skin is still pale despite a faint freckly tan he acquired from cycling earlier this year, on the odd occasions he managed to be out and about on the bike.
 The rest of the time he spent cooped up in a wooden hut behind stacks of papers without much chance of seeing sunlight, nor listening to the sound of crickets or feeling wind on his face – unless one counts the constant draught in his corner of the shack.